shavas1010/studio/docs/blueprint.md

 ## Core Features:

 - Real-time Data Ingestion: Receive real-time microgrid data from ESP32 every 5 minutes.
 - Data Storage: Store microgrid data in Firebase Realtime Database with timestamp as the key.
+Includes handling of timestamp, output_current, output_voltage, input_current, input_voltage, battery_soc, charging_source, battery_charge, and efficiency
 - Data Visualization: Visualize real-time microgrid data on the frontend.
-- Efficiency Analysis Tool: Use AI as a tool to provide data-informed suggestions and analyses.
+- Efficiency Analysis Tool: Use AI as a tool to provide data-informed suggestions and analyses based on the data received.

 ## Style Guidelines: